-1. We advertise a Welsh medium percentage for every one of our degree schemes where it is possible to study at least on module through the medium of Welsh.
-This information appears on our website and in our bilingual prospectus, so it is important that it is correct so as to conform with advertising regulations.
-A Welsh medium percentage should be recorded on AStRA for every degree
+- 1. AU advertises a Welsh medium percentage for every one of its degree schemes where it is possible to study at least one module through the medium of Welsh.
+This information appears on the website and in the bilingual prospectus, so it is important that it is correct in order to conform with advertising regulations.
+A Welsh medium percentage should be recorded on AStRA for every degree scheme which feeds the information to the website.
+Academic Registry will update AStRA on the basis of data provided by academic departments. - 2.
+Calculating Welsh medium percentages for degree schemes. - (i) Schemes taught 100% through the medium of Welsh - Q1) Are some of contact hours on at least one core module on the degree scheme taught through the medium of English?
+(E.g. seminars are available in Welsh but the lectures are in English).

-- 2. Calculating Welsh medium percentages for degree schemes. - (i) Schemes taught 100% through the medium of Welsh - Q1) Are some of contact hours on at least one core module on the degree scheme taught through the medium of English?
-(E.g. seminars are available in Welsh but the lectures are in English). - A1) If so, the degree scheme is considered to be a degree scheme partly taught through the medium of Welsh and its Welsh medium percentage will be less than 100% - Q2) Does a student have to choose a least one optional modules taught completely in English or at least one optional module that includes some English medium contact hours on the degree scheme?
+- A1) If so, the degree scheme is considered to be a degree scheme partly taught through the medium of Welsh and its Welsh medium percentage will be less than 100%. - Q2) Does a student have to choose a least one optional modules taught completely in English or at least one optional module that includes some English medium contact hours on the degree scheme?
 (That is, there are not enough modules taught completely through the medium of Welsh for a students to study 120 credits in each year of study, so to reach 120 credits, they must choose a module or modules taught partly or completely through the medium of English). - A2) If so, the degree scheme is considered to be a degree scheme taught partly through the medium of Welsh and its Welsh medium percentage will be less than 100%. - Q3) How are percentages for degree schemes taught partly through the medium of Welsh calculated? - Every module has a Welsh medium percentage.
 This enables us to calculate the number of Welsh medium credits on each module.
 For example, if a module is a 20 credit module and its Welsh medium percentage 90%, there are 18 Welsh medium credits available on the module.
-The Welsh medium percentages for modules are recorded on AStRA.

-- Choose the pathway with the highest number of Welsh medium credits.
-The Welsh medium credits on each module on that pathway are added and the total is divided by 360 for 3 year degrees, 480 for 4 year degrees or 240 for 2 year degrees (e.g. a foundation degree). - Do not include only the core modules. - Do not include every optional Welsh medium module if it is not possible to follow them all (i.e. a student must choose between them). - If it possible to choose between modules with different Welsh medium percentages, chose the module with the highest Welsh medium percentage. - o In part 2, avoid including options from other subjects in order to increase the Welsh medium percentage of the degree scheme unless they are in the same field.
+The Welsh medium percentages for modules are recorded on AStRA. - Choose the pathway with the highest number of Welsh medium credits.
+The Welsh medium credits on each module on that pathway are added and the total is divided by 360 for 3 year degrees, 480 for 4 year degrees or 240 for 2 year degrees (e.g. a foundation degree). - o Do not include only the core modules. - Do not include every optional Welsh medium module if it is not possible to follow them all (i.e. a student must choose between them). - If it possible to choose between modules with different Welsh medium percentages, chose the module with the highest Welsh medium percentage. - In part 2, avoid including options from other subjects in order to increase the Welsh medium percentage of the degree scheme unless they are in the same field.
 The Welsh medium pathway in part 2 should be a pathway in the subject of the degree.
 Including an open choice of up to 20 credits a year would be acceptable.
 Traditionally, some departments expect part 1 students to study up to 60 credits outside their subject.
 If it is possible to study these credits through the medium of Welsh, they should be included in the Welsh medium percentage of the degree scheme. - Do not include a sandwich year, year abroad or year in industry, even if the year carries credits and it is possible to follow it through the medium of Welsh.